 Choosing the right materials for your project is essential to ensure that they will suit their intended use.
-If you use the wrong wood type, this can result in a finished product that is poorly constructed.
+If you use the wrong wood type, this can result in a finished piece that is poorly constructed.

 All About Balsa Wood